RandyGunz21/themisai/README.md

 ### 9.1 Local Development (using Docker Compose)

 This setup uses Docker Compose to orchestrate the entire application stack locally.
 The `docker-compose.yml` file is configured to **pull official Docker images for all infrastructure components** (PostgreSQL, Kafka, Qdrant, Redis) and build images for our custom AI agent services.
-This ensures a consistent, one-command setup without needing to manually install any databases or message brokers.
+This ensures a consistent, one-command setup.

 #### Prerequisites
 *   Git